sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 #### SQL Developer and Express Licence

-The **SQL Developer and Express Licence** are free edition for SQL Server with a fully featured version of SQL Server software—including all of the features and capabilities of Enterprise Edition.
+The **SQL Developer and Express Licence** are free edition for SQL Server with a fully featured version of SQL Server software including all of the features and capabilities of Enterprise Edition.

 Several considerations before using the free edition,
 - The SQL Developer and Express License is restricted for development, test and demonstration purposes only
 - Four cores in the cloud for every one core on-premises for Enterprise edition customers in the General Purpose or Hyperscale service tiers.
 - Support extension for SQL Server 2008 and 2008 R2 workloads to Azure virtual machines is free for 3 years after EOL [https://www.microsoft.com/en-us/cloud-platform/windows-server-2008](https://www.microsoft.com/en-us/cloud-platform/windows-server-2008).

-Several considerations before using,
 - Customer own eligible SQL Server and/or Windows Server licenses with active Software Assurance or the equivalent qualifying subscription licenses
 - DTU to vCore conversion is possible, migration scenario [here](https://docs.microsoft.com/en-us/azure/azure-sql/database/migrate-dtu-to-vcore)
 - As a rule of thumb, every 100 DTUs in the standard tier require at least 1 vCore, and every 125 DTUs in the premium tier require at least 1 vCore.
 For more information, see https://docs.microsoft.com/en-us/azure/azure-sql/database/